 Layer half of the cooked and drained macaroni, butter and cheese into an 8 x 8 inch baking dish.
 Top with the remaining macaroni, butter and cheese.
 Pour in the milk mixture and sprinkle the breadcrumbs on top.
 Bake for approximately 30 to 40 minutes, or until the top is crispy and brown.

 If desired, ham or sausage may be added.
 Low-fat milk, sour cream and cheeses may also be used.
 Penne pasta may also be used instead of elbow macaroni.

-Food was scarce back in Rosie’s day, and many common items on grocery shelves were hard to come by, even with rationing.
+Food was scarce back in Rosie’s day.
+Many common items on grocery shelves were hard to come by, even with rationing.
 Food companies had to come up with new recipes to make scarce ingredients go further, or even eliminate them completely.
-This delicious historic recipe, from the Rosie’s Riveting Recipes cookbook, omits eggs.
+This delicious historic recipe, from Rosie’s Riveting Recipes cookbook, omits eggs.

 By the way, a rotary beater was another term for an eggbeater, although most of us today use whisks.

 EGGLESS CHOCOLATE CAKE